 - Lack of Navy: The British Navy was the most powerful navy in the world and the American navy did not exist.
 This was a serious problem and why the French alliance was so important.

-Allying with France was the most important event of the war.
-Without France the colonies would have remained British subjects.
+The French Alliance was the most important event of the war.
+Without France, the colonies would have remained British subjects.
 The French navy played a large role in the surrender of Cornwallis at Yorktown and made the war a global affair not a civil war.

 - Wrong Mindset: The British fought the American Revolutionary War as if it were a European war.
 They captured cities and fought in open fields.
-It did not matter how many cities you captured as long as the army stayed in tact than the war would continue.
+It did not matter how many cities you captured as long as the army stayed intact then the war would continue.
 Using European tactics at Bunker Hill, Saratoga, and Cowpens obliterated armies.

 - Stubbornness: In 1774 most Americans were proud to be British citizens, but by 1775 that mindset had changed.
 The extreme groups began to suggest independence and each of the British actions pushed their subjects in that direction.
 The overly aggressive acts, the use of mercenaries, and the butchery that occurred caused much support to be lost as it gave confirmation to what men like Samuel Adams had said.